 A career in pharmacy is innovative and exciting, with new roles and opportunities emerging as healthcare evolves to meet the changing needs of patients.
 In addition to critical roles in community hospitals and pharmacies, Pharm.D. graduates secure careers in all areas of public and private healthcare and medical research.
-Students begin as freshmen taking pre-professional pharmacy courses while living in pharmacy’s unique Learning Community (optional).
+First-year students are accepted into our pharmacy studies major and may choose to live in pharmacy’s unique Learning Community (optional).
 Exploration of the wide variety of pharmacy pathways enables students to determine the direction best suited to their interests.

-Students apply to the School of Pharmacy during the second semester of their sophomore year.
+Students apply to the School of Pharmacy's Pharm.D. degree program during the second semester of their sophomore year.
 Early assurance of acceptance is offered to students beginning at UConn as freshmen provided that performance benchmarks are met.
 Biology, Chemistry, Engineering and other related majors may also apply to the School of Pharmacy provided that all pre-requisite criteria are met.

-Once accepted to the School of Pharmacy, students continue in the professional program for another four years, first earning a B.S. in Pharmacy Studies after the equivalent of senior year, and then a Pharm.D. upon completion of the program.
+Once accepted to the Pharm.D. degree program, students continue in the professional program for another four years, first earning a B.S. in Pharmacy Studies after the equivalent of senior year, and then a Pharm.D. upon completion of the program.
 The Pharm.D. is the required degree for admittance to the pharmacist’s licensing exam.

 Opportunities to specialize within the School of Pharmacy include: